mrmazz24/Latin101/hw7.md

 Achelous fluuius in omnes figuras **se** immutabat. **hic** cum Hercule propter Deianirae coniugium pugnauit, et in taurum **se** conuertit.
 Achelous transforms himself into all figures in the river.
 He then fought Hercules over his marraige to Deianara, and turned himself into a bull. ❌
+Revision: The River Achelous changed itself into all different shapes.
+He fought with Hercules on account of Deinara's marriage, and changed himself into a bull.